 Vascular Neurology Fellowship FAQs

 - How long is the program?
-One year, optional second year.
+One year (ACGME accredited), optional second (non-ACGME accredited) research year for eligible candidates.

-- Is the hospital a JCAHO-certified stroke center?
-Yes.
+- Is the hospital a TJC-certified stroke center?
+Yes, HFH is Comprehensive Stroke Certified.

 - Does your program participate in the NRMP Match?
-Yes, as of 2015, our program will participate in the NRMP Match process to fill its positions.
+Yes, we participate in the NRMP Match process to fill its positions.
 Unfilled positions can be negotiated following the match at the discretion of the program director.

 - When are applications for fellowship due?
 Currently, the ERAS application opens to residents in December and the NRMP Match Rank Order List closes at the beginning of May.
 Please refer to ERAS and NRMP websites for exact dates for your application year.